-Figure 10.
-Extending role with error detection and recovery actions the guards of the fserver model operations.
+Exception detection for the FileServer role is based on the guards of the fserver model operations.
 These operation have guards in the form $sreq_cmd = REQUEST \land \rho(v)$.
 The first part of the conjunction tests for a request type.
 The implementation of this part is implicit and each reaction is associated with a single request type. $\rho(v)$ is a predicate checking a request on well-formedness (e.g., if a file exists).
 The negation of the predicate describes all invalid requests.
 We use this fact to introduce error detection by extending the corresponding role reactions with new branches that handle the same request but with a guard in the following form: $sreq_cmd = REQUEST \land not(\rho(v))$.
 The new code signals an abnormal execution by sending an exception to the request producer.
-An exception is an event and the recovery actions can be constructed as standard role reactions (see Fig. 10).
+An exception is an event and the recovery actions can be constructed as standard role reactions (see Fig. 12).